Scott-Lowder/Scott-Lowder/README.md

 # 👋 Hi, I'm Scott Lowder

 ### Computer Science & Finance @ Boston College
-I am a B.S.
-Computer Science major and Finance minor (Class of 2026) passionate about building scalable applications and deriving insights from financial data.
-Currently, I'm a student-athlete (Rowing 🚣‍♂️) and an aspiring developer with experience in full-stack engineering and machine learning.
+I am a recent B.S.
+Computer Science major and Finance minor graduate (Class of 2026) passionate about building scalable applications and deriving insights from financial data.
+I was a student-athlete (Rowing 🚣‍♂️) and am an aspiring developer with experience in full-stack engineering and machine learning.

 ---